Hello, comrades, colleagues, Canadians, and other groups starting with “c.”

 As polarized as we are, it will get worse unless we commit to courage and tolerance.

 Coach K: The Rise and Reign of Mike Kryzewski, Ian O’Connor

 In leadership, relationships are far more important than tactics.

 Food: A Love Story, Jim Gaffigan

 What about you?
 Have you read these books?
 If so, what did you think?
 Do you have a book to recommend?
 If so, let me know.

-Until next time, wishing you a tranquil New Year and a brighter 2022.
+Until next time, wishing you a peaceful and hopeful 2023.